Vaitesswar/MMGCN/README.md

 ## Testing ##
 In main.py, update the "phase" attribute from "train" to "test" and specify the path to weights of the pretrained model in "weights" attribute.

+## Weights and Test Results ##
+The individual model weights and the predicted action labels for the test samples can be found in the "model weights and results" folder.

 ## Citing paper ##
 Please refer to the following link for the full details of this model.
 - https://dr.ntu.edu.sg/handle/10356/156866